DavidHoan/topbar_pageswitch_BKSegmented-OR/README.md

 BKSegmentedViewControllers
 ==========================
-This controls works like Tabbar ( you can set it anywhere ), connect your scenes in storyboard to buttons (Toolbar or any UIControl with IBAction) and you can design your views seperately on each view controller.
+Connect your scenes in storyboard to buttons (Toolbar or any UIControl with IBAction) One viewController can display multiple viewController.
+Example show works like Tabbar but you can set it anywhere on the screen.

 It makes life of a developer so easy who has to manage many views in one viewController enjoy happy coding.